 (a)(b)(c): The facility provided ICE Directive 11087.1 for compliance review which mandates, "The FOD shall ensure a coordinated, multidisciplinary team approach to responding to allegations of sexual abuse and assault occurring in holding facilities, or in the course of transit to or from holding facilities, as well as to allegations made by a detainee at a holding facility of sexual abuse or assault that occurred elsewhere in ICE custody."
-ICE Directive 11087.1 further states, "If a victim is transferred from a holding facility to a detention facility or to a non-ICE facility, the FOD shall inform the receiving facility of the indecent and the victim's potential need for medical or mental health care of victim services."
-The Auditor reviewed a memo that stated there had not been any instance in which notification was given to a transfer facility regarding sexual abuse during the audit cycle.
-Interview with PSA Compliance Manager, the Designee for the Facility's Coordinated Multidisciplinary Response to Sexual Abuse, confirmed that should a detainee be transferred to a DHS facility the receiving facility would receive information about the victim's potential need for medical or social services.
-Additionally, the designee confirmed that should a detainee be transferred to a non-DHS facility information would be given to the receiving facility unless the detainee did not consent.
+ICE Directive 11087.1 further states, "If a victim is transferred from a holding facility to a detention facility or to a non-ICE facility, the FOD shall inform the receiving facility of the incident and the victim's potential need for medical or mental health care of victim services."
+The Auditor reviewed a memorandum which stated there has not been any allegations of sexual abuse at YHR where a victim was transferred from YHR to another facility requiring notification of a victim's potential need for medical, mental health care or victim services.
+The Auditor was also provided with the ICE "Application of DHS PREA 115.165: Coordinated Response" broadcast which provides instruction to Hold Rooms pertaining victim transfers between subpart A and B facilities, noncovered facilities and the victim's potential need for services.
+Interview with the SDDO/PSA Compliance Manager confirmed that should a detainee be transferred to a DHS facility the receiving facility would receive information about the victim's potential need for medical or social services.
+Additionally, the SDDO confirmed that should a detained be transferred to a non-DHS facility information would be given to the receiving facility unless the detainee did not consent.